juanbarrancos/nelement/README.md

 # Nelement 0.6

-Passes to the next item without tab, only when N keydowns (determine by length).
+Focus to the next item without tab, only when N keydowns (determine by length).

 ## Requirements